Oh, what a tangled web we weave…when first we practice to deceive.

 God said he would give the land to the children of Israel forever.

-But of course, that all depends on the answer to the question: Does the promise that God made to Abraham, still apply today?
+But of course, that all depends on the answer to the question, does the promise that God made to Abraham, still apply today?
 Look at Genesis 13:14-15, “The Lord said unto Abram, after that Lot was separated from him, Lift up now thine eyes, and look from the place where thou art northward, and southward, and eastward, and westward: For all the land which thou seest, to thee will I give it, and to thy seed for ever“.
-God said he would give the land to the children of Israel forever.
+Historically the Church claimed that God had rejected Israel and many Christians still believe this, but God said that He would give the land to the children of Israel forever.
 The Google online dictionary defines ‘forever’ as: “For all future time, for always“.
 In other words the promise does indeed still apply today.
 The Chumash acknowledges that forever does not mean that the Jews would always possess the land.
 It is an historical fact that for many centuries of exile, they did not possess the land (although there was always a Jewish presence, a remnant in the land).
 The Chumash states though, that the nation of Israel and the land of Israel would always be destined for one another.